 When none of the factors above seem to be related to your case, you should also consider whether your belly fat could be related to bad posture.

 Many people suffer from spinal deformations, such as lordosis or escoliosis, also have excess fat on the sides of their body.
-In these cases, the body’s natural intelligence is helping them to maintain their balance on their feet.
+Therefore, obesity may be linked to bad posture.